Sway (Japanese rapper)

-Shuhei Nogae (野替愁平, Nogae Shuhei), better known with his stage name "SWAY" is a Japanese rapper, actor, lyricist and producer managed by LDH and signed to Def Jam Recordings.
-He is a member of the group Doberman Infinity, of EXILE's theater company (Gekidan EXILE) and is also a soloist.
+Shuhei Nogae (野替愁平, Nogae Shuhei), better known with his stage name SWAY (stylized in all capitals) is a Japanese rapper and actor.
+He is signed to Def Jam Recordings and is a member of the group Doberman Infinity, of EXILE's theater company (Gekidan EXILE).

 Early life

 Shuhei Nogae was born on June 9, 1986, in Sapporo, Hokkaido Prefecture, Japan.
 Growing up, Shuhei was a huge fan of basketball, especially the NBA.
 He would regularly buy the sports magazine Hoop and at one point, he read an article about Allen Iverson and Kobe Bryant doing some rapping.
 Since they were his idols during his junior high school years, he became interested in rap music and hip-hop culture.
 For this reason he started singing and DJing as a hobby.
 In the 3rd grade of junior high school, he started learning graphic design and break dance besides his other activities.
 He also produced a dance track, wrote lyrics and started to rap.

 At the age of 16, his mindset changed and he became serious about a career as a rapper after watching the movie 8 Mile.
 The impact of the movie led him to choose a stage name by searching through an English-Japanese dictionary.
 The word 'sway' stuck with him since its sound was close to his birth name and he also liked the meaning.
 However, he faced a huge problem starting as a rapper: He didn't know what he should write about in his lyrics and felt like his experiences didn't matter since his life had been so different from the American rappers he listened to.
 He overcame this obstacle by realizing there were also famous rappers who talked about fairly normal things in their lyrics, such as Kanye West for example.

 Sway formed a group called Wild Style with his close friend Shokichi when he was 17 and they performed together during their late teens until Sway moved to Toronto, Canada where he lived and studied for two years from 19 to 21 years old while doing various part-time jobs including waiting tables at a Japanese restaurant.

 After returning to Hokkaido, he worked at a clothing store while rapping in the evenings.
 Despite enjoying both jobs, he envisioned his future differently.
 In his mid-twenties, he decided to move to Tokyo and perform there at clubs.
 During that time, Shokichi, who was now a member of famous J-Pop boygroup Exile, called him and stated he wanted to make music together again.
 Therefore they wrote three songs and Shokichi presented them to Exile leader Hiroyuki Igarashi who approved of their work.